gene-git/dns_tools/README.md

 Tool to bump the serial number of a DNS zone file.
 To use it:

-        dne-searial-bump [-c] <zonefile>
+        dne-serial-bump [-c] <zonefile>

  - positional arguments
-   One or more zonefiles with SOA containing serial number
+   One or more zonefiles with SOA containing a serial number.

  - *-h, --help*
    show help message and exit